 If you notice any signs of mushrooming on your Mini’s shock towers, it is important for you to bring your vehicle into an automotive repair center.
 If you choose to continue to drive despite these signs, then you are risking significant damage to your vehicle, and you are driving with less safety.

 At Cerrone’s European, our ASE-certified automotive technicians provide AAA approved auto repair.
 We specialize in European brands, such as Mini, and can ensure that your vehicle is kept in top condition.
 Our shop is dedicated to providing the best automotive service experience by using the most updated tools and equipment necessary to accurately diagnose and service your vehicle.
-All repairs done at our service center are guaranteed under a 12 month/unlimited mile warranty.
+All repairs done at our service center are guaranteed under a 2 Years – 24,000 miles warranty.

 If you are in Redwood City or its surrounding areas, and your Mini is showing signs of needing shock tower repairs, make an appointment at Cerrone’s European today.
 We will get your vehicle back into top condition, so you can drive the roads knowing that your vehicle had the best quality care possible.